Toxocious/toxocious.github.io/README.md

   - If set to true, will display a badge of the repository's current license
 - show_lines_of_code: true
   - If set to true, will display a badge of the repository's current lines of code count
+- started_on: 1655667600000
+  - Set to a UNIX timestamp (in ms) to display the start date of your project.
+- ended_on: 1655696900000
+  - Set to a UNIX timestamp (in ms) to display the end date of your project.
+  - Omit completely to display " - Present" on the listing.
 - order: 1
   - The order to be placed when displaying a list of projects on the page